thulab/iot-benchmark/README.md

 1. Easy to use.
 IoTDB-benchmark is a tool combined multiple testing functions so users do not need to switch different tools.
 2. Different writing test model: Load existing data from file; Generate real-time data continuously.
-3. Surpporting storing testing information and results for further query or analysis.
+3. Supporting storing testing information and results for further query or analysis.
+4. Integration with Jenkins to report test result automatically.

 # Prerequisites